xieyuheng/inner/papers/publish/type-system-as-homomorphism-between-monoids.md

 ## Datatype definitions

-At the beginning we took _the free monoid of symbols_ as our base monoid, instead of using any symbols as generaters, now we refine this base monoid by a limitation saying:
+At the beginning, we took the free monoid of symbols as our base monoids, we did this only to introduce new concepts step by step.
+Now it is time to refine these base monoids.

+We used to use `a, b, c, d` as generaters of the monoid of terms, and `A, B, C, D` as generaters of the monoid of types, we abandon them from now on.

-- Only symbols defined by `datatype` keyword are elements of our monoid.
+And we switch to a system where only symbols defined by `datatype` keyword are generaters of our monoids.

 An exmaple of datatype definition is the following: